nautobot/nautobot/nautobot/docs/installation/services.md

 ```

 !!! warning
-    Failure to account for the Celery-to-RQ migration may break your custom background tasks
+    Failure to account for the RQ to Celery migration may break your custom background tasks.

 ### Configure systemd